-Farallon Capital Management, LLC is an investment management firm with 54 financial advisors who oversee its $33.6 billion in assets under management (AUM).
-The firm has its headquarters in San Francisco, California, though it has five other branches around the world.
+Farallon Capital Management, LLC is an investment management firm only offering advisory services to institutional clients.
+The firm's name also has meaning, as it represents the Farallon Islands off the coast of San Francisco.
+The firm has its headquarters in San Francisco, California, though it has other branches around the world.

 Farallon Capital Management Background

 Farallon Capital Management opened in 1986 in San Francisco.
 Today, the firm is owned by Farallon Capital Management, LP, which is in turn owned by Andrew J.M.
 Spokes.
 After joining Farallon in 1997, Spokes now acts as managing partner and principal owner.
 He has been employed in the financial services industry for more than 30 years.

 Farallon Capital Management Client Types and Minimum Account Sizes